 Throughout the Spring and Summer, I demonstrate across the length and breadth of the UK during the busy show season.
-To many, I am a unique character in modern day Britain, if not the world as I am one of a small band of people that make their entire living from rabbits.
-Not content with that , I am also an author of many books including the acclaimed ‘Ahead of the Game’, a book on the history, harvest, preparation and cooking of wild rabbit of which forms the provenance of my demonstrations.
+To many, I am a unique character in modern day Britain, if not the world, as I am one of a small band of people that make their entire living from rabbits.
+Not content with that , I am also an author of many books including the acclaimed ‘Ahead of the Game’, a cooking book on the history, harvest, preparation and cooking of wild rabbit of which forms the provenance of my demonstrations.

 What makes me different?
 Well, I like to think that I have a inimitable demonstration which in an amusing manner educates the full mechanics of ferreting to the wider world whilst enticing them into his world of ferrets, dogs and rabbits.

-In-between demonstrations Simon, his ferrets and dogs are on hand for interaction with the public and as popular the arena demonstrations are, the static display is always a hive of activity as they are many questions to be answered, ferrets to be held and stories to be told.
+In-between demonstrations my ferrets and dogs and I are on hand for interaction with the public and as popular the arena demonstrations are, the static display is always a hive of activity as they are many questions to be answered, ferrets to be held and stories to be told.
 As ferreting is normally carried out in unsociable surroundings and often in solitude, Simon uses the arena demonstrations and static display to explain and illustrate why ferreting in the true sense of the word with ferreter, their ferrets, dog and nets are fast becoming a more sought after figure in the countryside and towns of the UK.

-Throughout the UK, at whatever event, the audience are enthralled and become a part of the scene set by Simon as he illustrates how and why the team work together in a simulated day ferreting that has to be seen to be believed.
+Throughout the UK, at whatever event, the audience are enthralled and become a part of the scene set by myself as I illustrate how and why the team work together in a simulated day ferreting that has to be seen to be believed.
 Appreciating the bond that unites the ferreter with his dog and ferrets along with their knowledge of the natural world and fieldcraft enables them to become a part of nature as opposed to an intruder.
 Enthusiastic, energetic, amusing, educational, unforgettable, all descriptions of his commentary as he gets the audience to watch the ferreter work in tune with his animals.

 The world is moving on, technology is changing our society, but it is refreshing to find Simon trying to not only make people realise and understand why we ferret, but more importantly, get newcomers into the countryside to continue such a fine tradition.

-A raconteur of some repute, Simon’s display educates the wider world to this traditional craft that has survived the growth in technology, showing why the Pakefield Ferrets motto of “ensuring the tradition of ferreting IS continued for further generations” is long remembered after the show has closed.
+A raconteur of some repute, my display educates the wider world to this traditional craft that has survived the growth in technology, showing why the Pakefield Ferrets motto of “ensuring the tradition of ferreting IS continued for further generations” is long remembered after the show has closed.